 Nisbet Lodge provides a wide range of services to support our residents as they age in place, which are listed here.
 Each department is committed to enhancing the quality of life of those who call 740 Pape home whether it is Resident Care, Food Services, Activation, Environmental Services or Administration.
 In order to make it easier for residents and families we also arrange for services to come in like, x-ray, foot care, dentistry and audiology.
 There are however some services that we don’t provide like tracheotomy care, peritoneal dialysis and chest tubes which are more common in acute care.
-Nisbet also does not have a secure unit for those at risk of wondering.
-That being said long term care is continually evolving and more services are being added like g-tube feeding.
+Nisbet also does not have a secure unit for those at risk of wandering.
+However, long term care is continually evolving and more services are being added.
+For example, we do now provide care for residents requiring tube feeding, and have In-House Behaviour support.
 If you are not sure give us a call!

 Medical and health care services

-Medical care is provided under the direction of our Medical Director.
-Attending physicians conduct medical rounds weekly and are on call after hours.
+Medical care is provided under the direction of our Medical Director, and attending physicians who conduct medical rounds weekly and are on call after hours.

 Registered nursing staff and qualified personal support workers are on duty 24 hours a day, 7 days a week, to attend to personal care requirements as regulated by the Ontario Ministry of Health and Long-term Care.
-The nurse-led Outreach Team for Toronto East General Hospital visits once a week.
+The nurse-led Outreach Team for Toronto East General Hospital visits once a week, to prevent avoidable hospital visits.

 Health care services